 - I use a Hamilton Beach Wave Action 10 Speed blender for all my larger quantity homemade recipe mixing.
 Its model number is 50645.
 For smaller amounts, I use my Hamilton Beach Chopper.
 Its model number is 72440.
 This little food processor is so nice and it's inexpensive!

 Soap and Tea Ingredients

 Here are the listed ingredients of some of the items I use to make shampoo.

 Burt's Bees Garden Tomato Complexion Bar Soap

 Vegetable soap, vegetable glycerin, fragrance, tomato powder, water, aloe barbadensis, carmine, and annatto.

 Sodium tallowate and/or sodium palmate, water, sodium cocoate and/or sodium palm kernelate, glycerin, sodium chloride, fragrance, coconut acid*, palm kernel acid*, tallow acid*, palm acid* and tetrasodium EDTA.

 *Contains one or more of these ingredients.

-Ginger Snappish tea containing; lemongrass, lemon peel, cinnamon, ginger, lemon verbena, rosehips, natural gingersnap and natural lemon flavors (soy lecithin), licorice root and citric acid.
+Lemongrass, lemon peel, cinnamon, ginger, lemon verbena, rosehips, natural gingersnap and natural lemon flavors (soy lecithin), licorice root, and citric acid